 Opportunity 2/5 | Expensive 3/5 | Quickness 3/5 | How long to wear off 2/5

 Be careful with direct mail because you can waste your money on it if you don’t do it right.
 The above example is a piece that could really get someone’s attention – but always remember: it’s not about you – it’s about them.
 You need something that makes that want – no need – to get in contact with you.
 You have to stoke DESIRE – so that if they need a roof, they might as well contact you.
-Don’t make your logo the biggest thing, don’t try to sell every single one of your services – speak to THEIR pain point for ONE THING.
+Don’t make your logo the biggest thing, and don’t try to sell every single one of your services – speak to THEIR pain point for ONE THING.

 Make sure you use a very tight list based on your ideal customers.
 Make sure you include a very intense and obvious call to action – Call 555-555-5555 right now or go to ourwebsite.com.
 It’s not their fault if you’re copywriting is too vague.
 Spell it out, and make it easy for them.

 “Direct marketing offers Roofing Companies who want to increase their business the most cost-effective way to locate their absolute best prospects.
 Direct marketing refers to direct mail, telemarketing, email and social media marketing.
 These marketing channels give roofers entrée to the right people, offering tremendous visibility, which is key to branding and lead generation.